 To ensure that VAT is recognised at the right rate and that the National Tax Departments of the member states where the consignee/recipient/consumer resides are getting their VAT, the rules change on July 1st 2021.
 The EU recognized that buying online has become a mainstay for consumers in the EU, so the new rules whilst evening the score around VAT has also ‘simplified’ the VAT registration and payment process for online sellers retailing to individuals in the EU.

-Our friendly customer service team are on hand to help with any queries you may have.
+Our dynamic team are on hand and excited to work with you.